Family world travel, it is possible!

 We have some great travel horror stories, some will make your hair curl, yet we still have an insatiable thirst for more.
 Travel with children may make us adapt and change our travel style even more, stick with us and find out!

-Thanks so much for visiting, I hope I can inspire or encourage people to try long term travel with children, or without.
-I’m no journalist, just a Mum with a passion for travel and for my family.
-Maybe I can put a few minds at rest, it’s not such a big scary world out there and anybody can take off to travel long term with children , if they want it badly enough.
+Thanks so much for visiting, I hope I can inspire or encourage people to try long term travel, or any travel, with children, or without.
+I’m just a Mum with a passion for my family, travel and education .
+Maybe I can put a few minds at rest, it’s not such a big scary world out there and anybody can travel extensively with children , if they want it badly enough.
 Did you sign up to follow our journey yet?
 Thanks for reading, hope you come back soon.